ta-ni-chkr/billionaires-and-inequality-excel-dashboard/README.md

 ## Insights

 -	Global billionaire wealth stands at $9.85 trillion, with a total of 536 billionaires averaging $18.38B each.
--	The United States topped the list with a record 211 billionaires — in fact 8 spots in the top 10 are held by the US; followed by China (including Hong Kong) with 69 billionaires; and India with 26 billionaires.
+-	The United States topped the list with a record 211 billionaires (almost 40% of total count)  — in fact 8 spots in the top 10 are held by the US; followed by China (including Hong Kong) with 69 billionaires; and India with 26 billionaires.
 -	The US alone holds nearly half of global billionaire wealth (49.66%), far ahead of China (8.55%) and India (4.91%).
 -	The billionaire pool is heavily male dominated (85%), with only 15% female representation.
 -	North America alone holds 53% of billionaire wealth, more than Europe and Asia combined.